Looking for ways to save money this month? Here are some of the best frugal living tips to help you spend less!

 - Eat leftovers.
 Never, never, never throw food out.
 Use leftovers for tomorrow’s lunch or repurpose into another meal.
 Leftover grilled chicken could turn into chicken noodle soup or chicken alfredo.

 - Meal plan!
 Having a plan eliminates the extra trips to the store (saves on gas and impulse purchases).
 Also, you will be prepared ahead of time for dinner so you can avoid having to go out to a restaurant because you can’t decide what to cook.
+Go here for a list of dinner ideas and a cute printable meal plan!

 - Skip the farmer’s market.
 Produce is produce, whether you buy it at a farmer’s market or a grocery store.
 From my experience, produce sold at farmer’s markets is usually at least twice the price as that of grocery stores.